brh55/react-native-open-maps/README.md

 - **Google Maps**: Will override `latitude` and `longitude` if present and center map to closest query match.
 Without a `query`, you may however use `<latitude>,<longitude>` as a string value in the query to have a unnamed marker on the map.
 - **Yandex Maps**: If `latitude` and `longitude` is provided, this will place a point to show the accurate location.
 If no `latitude` or `longitude` is provided, it will center map to closest query match.

+## Contribute
+Contributions are greatly appreciated!
+Prior to submitting PRs, please try to test your changes against the example application provided to make sure your changes do not break existing platforms.
+In addition, unit tests are recommended for new features or large changes.

+### Run Changes on Example App
+To test your changes against the example application.

+1. `npm run example-test`
+2. `cd example`
+3. `npx react-native start`
+4. Run on your desired simulator

+Your changes should not cause unexpected behaviors or warnings.

+### Run Test Suite
+1. `npm test`

 ## License
 MIT © [Brandon Him](https://github.com/brh55/react-native-open-maps)